 A mapping of the Dixon and Hyde (2003) typology in the E, Q & R social contract space shown in Table 7 below, gives us a common framework to evaluate pension design in different countries.

 The common framework is not an idiosyncratic arrangement, but rather contain consistent features with variations that can be explained by the identification of the social contract, on the welfare ideology spectrum which in tern is a function of the societal interpretation of the roles for individualism and collectivism.

-Table 7

-Mapping E, Q, and R Social Contract Components in the Welfare Ideology Spectrum
+Table 7 Mapping E, Q, and R Social Contract Components in the Welfare Ideology Spectrum

-Anti-collectivism Reluctant Collectivism Reluctant Individualism Social Reformism Greatest emphasis on Q ; minimal emphasis on E , and little or no consideration for R A greater emphasis on Q and a moderate emphasis on R , and then on E in that order A greater or near equal emphasis on R and E , and then on Q
+Anti-collectivism Reluctant Collectivism Reluctant Individualism Social Reformism Greatest emphasis on Q ; minimal emphasis on E , and little or no consideration for R A greater emphasis on Q and a moderate emphasis on R , and then on E in that order A greater or near equal emphasis on R and Q , and then on E A greater or near equal emphasis on R and E , and then on Q